adobe-type-tools/ehandler.ps/README.md

 ## System Requirements

 Any printer that includes Adobe PostScript Level 1, PostScript Level 2, or PostScript 3.
-To determine whether PostScript is included with your printer, see your printer's documentation or contact the printer manufacturer.
+To determine whether PostScript is included with your printer, see your printer's documentation or contact the manufacturer.

-If you are printing to a network printer, contact your network administrator to determine the printer name to use in the Copy command.

-Once the PostScript error handler has been downloaded to your printer, it remains active in the printer's memory until the printer is switched off.
-The error handler only affects print jobs that produce PostScript errors &mdash; other print jobs are not affected by it.
+Once the PostScript error handler has been downloaded to your printer, it remains active in the printer's memory until the printer is switched off or restarted.
+The error handler affects only print jobs that produce PostScript errors &mdash; other print jobs are not affected by it.

 ## Getting Involved